prataprc/prataprc.github.io.v1/_contents/console-jockey.rst

     option domain-name-servers 8.8.8.8

-For development that does not consider full-screen terminal, just a reasonable control on keyboarb-input line by line, readline_ is very good.
+For development that does not consider full-screen terminal, just a reasonable control on keyboard-input line by line, readline_ is very good.
 There is also rlwrap tool that will give readline like interface for many interpreters.

 .. code-block:: bash